nrfconnect/sdk-nrf/samples/bluetooth/iso_time_sync/README.rst

    If the central is configured for transmission, it connects to multiple peripherals.
 #.
 On the other terminal(s), type ``p`` to configure the device(s) as connected isochronous stream peripheral(s).
 #.
 Select data direction.
 #.
-Observe that the periphrals(s) connect to the central and start receiving isochronous data.
+Observe that the peripheral(s) connect to the central and start receiving isochronous data.
 #.
 Press **BUTTON1** on the central device.
 #.
 Observe that **LED1** toggles on both the central and peripheral devices.